webgnar/webcraft/README.md

 # webcraft
-This is the repo for all of zacks Web Dev assignments
+This is the repo for all of zacks personal Web Dev projects